sckuzzle/rp-thoughts/analyses/readme.md

 * [LEB4 Profitability](./LEB4.md), in which the relative profitability (and thus incentive to reduce) of LEB4 is as compared to LEB8
 * [MEV Theft](./MEV.md), in which the amount of money an opportunistic thief stands to make at various node sizes with sublinear bonding
+* [Node Operator Behavior](./distribution.md), in which the behavior of node operators is tracked and trends over time looked into

 Analyses performed by sckuzzle with feedback and guidance from Valdorff, Epineph, and Samus.